MHCPPrograms/worlds-documentation/docs/npcs/WaveSpawner Tutorial.md

 - *Spawning at wrong place*: Verify `spawnPoint` or the host entity transform.
 You can also go into the code and change the spawn point to whatever you prefer.
 - *Overlap too tight*: Increase `spread` or add slight Z offsets inside the loop if needed.

-# 🎵 Super Advanced BPM Wave Spawner Tutorial
+# 🎵 SUPER ADVANCED: BPM Wave Spawner Tutorial

 ## Goal